 Teaching your teenager to drive a vehicle can be a very nerve wrecking experience.
 Parents want to make sure that their child is taking driving seriously and they are learning the rules of the road.
-There are several things to teach your teenager driver that go beyond making sure there is gas in the fuel tank.
+You can reach out to Rijschool Den Haag to help your child get their license and there are also several things to teach your teenager driver that go beyond making sure there is gas in the fuel tank.

 - Check the Car Basics